top of page

 We believe that the term “marriage” has only one meaning: the uniting of one biological man and one biological woman in a single, exclusive, lifelong union that is generative in nature, as delineated in Scripture (Genesis 2:18-25).
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (1 Corinthians 6:18; 7:2-5; Hebrews 13:4).

-We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest, pedophilia and use of pornography us contrary to Biblical teaching (Matthew 15:18-20; 1 Corinthians 6:9-10).
+We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest, pedophilia and use of pornography is contrary to Biblical teaching (Matthew 15:18-20; 1 Corinthians 6:9-10).

 We believe that God offers redemption and restoration to all who seek His mercy and forgiveness through Jesus Christ.
 (Acts 3:19-21; Romans 10:9-10; 1 Corinthians 6:9-11).

 We believe that every person must be afforded compassion, love, kindness, respect, and dignity (Mark 12:28-31; Luke 6:31).
-Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of the Calvary Evangelical Free Church.
+Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of Calvary Bible Church.

-We believe that in order to preserve the function and integrity of Calvary Evangelical Free Church as the local Body of Christ, and to provide a biblical role model to the Calvary Evangelical Free Church members and the community, it is imperative that all persons employed by or who represent Calvary Evangelical Free Church in any capacity, agree and abide by this Statement on Marriage, Gender, and Sexuality (Matthew 5:16; Philippians 2:14-16; 1 Thessalonians 5:22).
+We believe that in order to preserve the function and integrity of Calvary Bible Church as the local Body of Christ, and to provide a biblical role model to the Calvary Bible Church members and the community, it is imperative that all persons employed by or who represent Calvary Bible Church in any capacity, agree and abide by this Statement on Marriage, Gender, and Sexuality (Matthew 5:16; Philippians 2:14-16; 1 Thessalonians 5:22).

 3. Sanctity of Life: